 Are olive oil, honey and chillies really good for us?
 If so, how and why?
 And if they can really affect our bodies, are there any possible side effects?

 As we’ve reported elsewhere ‘superfoods’ are a media exaggeration.
 However, some foods appear to be healthier than others.
-So what does the evidence suggest here?

 A systematic review published in April 2017 found that olive oil is ‘a suitable component of a balanced diet’ and has ‘favourable effects’ on people suffering from Type 2 diabetes.